 As a non-profit organization with limited resources, PAWS does not have the ability to evaluate businesses and provide referrals or endorsements to the public.
 We do provide tips on how to find a pet sitter or boarding kennel and links to resources.

-If you are looking for a veterinarian, you can see a list of veterinary clinics that helped with the recent Spay Day.
-You can also search for a veterinarian in your area on the Washington State Veterinary Medical Association's website or the American Animal Hospital Association's website.
+If you are looking for a veterinarian, you can search for one in your area on the Washington State Veterinary Medical Association's website or the American Animal Hospital Association's website.
 As a caring guardian, please undertake full research before entrusting your companion animal to any service provider.

 I am having behavior issues with my new and/or long-time companion animal – can you help?